West Delhi district administers highest number of Covid precaution doses | Health

 West Delhi district administers highest number of Covid precaution doses

-Meanwhile, north district has inoculated the least number of people with precaution doses.According to data on the CoWIN Covid-19 Vaccine Intelligence Network portal, a total of 15,89,518 precaution doses had been administered in the national capital till Tuesday afternoon.
+With over 2 lakh doses, West Delhi district has administered the highest number of precaution doses against COVID-19 till Tuesday, official data showed.
+Meanwhile, north district with 70,263 jabs has administered least number of the third shot.According to the data available on CoWIN i.e. Covid-19 Vaccine Intelligence Network portal, a total of 15,89,518 precaution doses have been administered in the national capital till Tuesday afternoon.

 - Country: